What is a charter school and how is it different than a traditional school?

 How do I enroll my child at UT Elementary?

 Eligibility for enrollment at UT Elementary is based solely on a family’s residence within our geographic service area.
 Our students are admitted on a first-come, first served basis, or by lottery when applicants exceed available slots.
+A waitlist is created following the lottery draw.
 No tuition may be charged.
-Charter schools are public schools and therefore cannot choose which students attend.
+Charter schools are public schools and cannot choose which students attend.

 How many students apply versus how many are admitted by the lottery?